Meta-Analysis of Randomized Experiments with Applications to Heavy-Tailed Response Data: Validation Procedure for RCT-Driven Decision Making Policies

+Formulating a fully Bayesian perspective to the problem is neither necessary nor our intention in this paper.
+We took this detour to stress the fact that $\hat{\Delta}_E > 0$ is not a priori a sensible decision rule even if we consider type I and type II errors to be equally important.
+In our setting, the goal remains to maximize the cumulative financial impact (CFI) across the corpus of RCTs $\mathcal{I}$, and this can be formalized as the objective function:

 where $M_i$ is the size of the treatment target population for RCT $i$. i.e. the population to which the treatment would be applied if rolled out.
-A key difference between \eqref{eq:cum_ltfcf} and \eqref{eq:normalize_obj} is that here we put all RCTs on the same footing and embrace the fact that they might have different scale provided they are all expressed in the same units.
-That is to say, a larger ATE or treatment target population $M_i$ will have a proportional impact on $F_E$, as they should from a business perspective.

-Maximizing this expression would require knowledge of all the true treatment effects and so we look for an unbiased estimator of our objective.
-Here we appeal again to the unbiasedness of the DM estimator as well as rely on splitting the treatment and control into two groups $\cT_1, \cT_2$ and $\cC_1, \cC_2$.
-Doing this for every AB tests allows us to construct the estimator:
+Directly maximizing \cref{eq:cum_ltfcf} for the best decision rule $D_{E,i}$ is not possible, however, since it would require knowledge of the true ATE $\Delta_i$ for all RCTs.
+Fortunately, $F_E$ is linear in $\Delta_i$, and we can produce an unbiased estimate of it using an unbiased estimate for the ATE (provided by the DM estimator $\Delta_{DM, i}$).
+To ensure independence between the estimated ATE $\Delta_{DM, i}$ and the decision rule $D_{E,i}$ we can again rely on splitting the treatment and control into two groups $\cT_1, \cT_2$ and $\cC_1, \cC_2$.
+Doing this for every RCT allows us to construct the empirical objective (see \cref{appendix:method} for details)